Training and Referrals

 Education

-We provide bilingual nutrition education to our clients, in partnership with organizations such as Second Harvest Food Bank Santa Cruz County, the Diabetes Health Center, and the Watsonville Certified Farmers’ Market.
+We provide bilingual nutrition education to our clients in partnership with other organizations.
 We provide healthy recipes, nutrition tips, and consumer education to help our program participants make nutritious choices on a limited budget.

 Referrals

 Many of those in need of food assistance could benefit from other available social services as well.
-We partner with other local non-profit organizations, such as WIC and veterans’ services, to provide relevant referrals and information and post and distribute flyers for available services and upcoming events.
+We partner with other local non-profit organizations to provide relevant referrals and information and post and distribute flyers for available services and upcoming events.

 Outreach